Disentangling generalization and memorization in large language models using chess: Methodology

+\textbf{Models.} We analyze the evolution of \gls{acr:wd}, \gls{acr:nd} and \gls{acr:ood} performance across \glspl{acr:llm}.
+We focus primarily on OpenAI's GPT family to isolate the effects of scale and reasoning augmentation within a consistent, widely deployed architectural lineage.
+To validate the universality of our findings and rule out lineage-specific artifacts, we also evaluate contemporary state-of-the-art models from Anthropic and Google.
+We evaluate three GPT generations (Table~\ref{tab:models}): GPT-3.5, GPT-4o, and GPT-5 (current state-of-the-art).
+Because GPT-5 allows configurable reasoning effort, we test it at both \emph{minimal} and \emph{moderate} levels to assess the specific impact of chain-of-thought reasoning on complex multi-stage problem solving.
+For cross-lineage comparison to GPT-5 in the minimal reasoning condition, we include Google's \texttt{gemini-3-flash-preview} and Anthropic's \texttt{claude-opus-4-6}.

-\textit{Evaluation protocol.} All responses were collected between August and October~2025 via the OpenAI API.
+\textbf{Evaluation protocol.} All GPT responses were collected between August and October~2025 via the OpenAI API.
+Claude and Gemini responses were obtained in March~2026.
 Each model received identical prompts requesting a single move recommendation in standard chess notation (see Appendix~\ref{sec:prompt}).
-We set $\text{temperature}=0$ to enforce deterministic decoding, thereby isolating reasoning quality from sampling variance.
 Each query–response pair was logged with model metadata and evaluation metrics to ensure full reproducibility.

-\textit{Baselines.} To contextualize \gls{acr:llm} performance, we introduce two reference points.
+\textbf{Baselines.} To contextualize \gls{acr:llm} performance, we introduce two reference points.
 First, we obtain a \emph{random baseline} by uniformly sampling from the set of legal moves in each position.
 This represents a lower bound and mirrors play under knowledge of chess rules but without any strategic or tactical capability.
-Second, as an upper bound representative of domain-specialized neural network capability, we employ \emph{Leela Chess Zero} (Lc0, version 0.32.0, ~\citealt{leela}), an open-source state-of-the-art neural network chess engine trained via self-play reinforcement learning and derived from the AlphaZero framework~\citep{alphazero}.
-It employs Monte Carlo Tree Search guided by neural network evaluations, combining pattern recognition with lookahead search.
-We generate moves with 2 seconds thinking time per position, balancing playing strength and computational feasibility.
+Second, as an upper bound representative of domain-specialized neural network capability, we employ \emph{Leela Chess Zero} (Lc0, ~\citet{leela}), an open-source state-of-the-art neural network chess engine trained via self-play reinforcement learning and derived from the AlphaZero framework~\citep{alphazero}.
+It employs Monte Carlo Tree Search (MCTS) guided by neural network evaluations, combining pattern recognition with lookahead search.
+To limit the influence of deep tree search and emphasize the network's evaluative capabilities, we enforce a strict compute budget of two seconds per position.
 Together, these baselines define the boundaries of a spectrum from rule-constrained random play to domain-optimized neural systems, enabling us to situate \gls{acr:llm} performance across model generations and reasoning configurations within a well-calibrated performance landscape.
+For details on the configuration, we refer to Appendix~\ref{sec:leela}.

 \textbf{Prompting and parsing.} Each chess position $x \in \mathcal{X}$ was encoded using Forsyth–Edwards Notation (FEN) and provided to each model via a standardized prompt requesting the strongest move in Standard Algebraic Notation (SAN) and Universal Chess Interface (UCI) Notation, along with a short justification, in a standardized JSON format.
 The prompt template was held constant across all model configurations to eliminate stylistic bias and isolate systematic differences in capability.
 The template prompt is shown in Appendix~\ref{sec:prompt}.
 All prompt–response pairs, along with metadata on model identity, token expenditure, and evaluation outcomes, were logged in structured JSON format to enable full reproducibility and downstream analysis.